Barti-12/AWS-Projects/REST API/REST API.md

 3. Creating API GATEWAY

- •	Create Resources “orders”
+ •	Create Resources "orders"

- •	Next create POST method
+ •	Next create "POST" method

- •	In section “Execution role” put your role arn
+ •	In section "Execution role" put your role arn

- •	Other configuration shoud be like on picture below
+ •	Other configuration should be like on picture below

  ![image](https://user-images.githubusercontent.com/60892908/132727734-79d9c912-67ca-48e2-9171-4a3a680c1cdf.png)